-I often see complaints of peroneal tendonitis when my running patients change their training patterns.
+We often see complaints of peroneal tendonitis when running patients change their training patterns.
 That could mean switching your shoes, or adding miles or speed to your runs.
 Even running on a different surface could cause problems.

 Your own biomechanics or medical history can also increase your risk.
 If you've recently sprained or injured your ankle, your peroneal tendons are more likely to act up.
 And, if your feet roll out when you walk or run (supination), it's also far more likely.

 Of course, these solutions may not solve your tendonitis pain immediately.
-But I've always got more tricks up my sleeve.
+But we've always got more options to try.

 Want more creative solutions for nagging foot problems?
-Come see me at the first sign of discomfort!
-While it may take me a minute to treat my own heel pain, I always make relieving your discomfort my top priority!
+Come see us at the first sign of discomfort!
+Relieving your discomfort is our top priority!